kylel5957/apcsa-freedom-project/blog/entry02.md

 ### Thoughts

 So far, Swift has been simple, understandable, and modern.
 I believe that utilizing more of the documentation and watching more videos can make this project become something.
 I have conversed with Joe, and we are both on about the same pace in learning Swift's documentation.
-I hope that there will be much more parallels between Swift and the old coding languages so that it would be much more easier to learn and implement.
+I hope that there will be many more parallels between Swift and the old coding languages so that it will be much easier to learn and implement.

 ### Winter Break

 With the break being around the corner, I want to set some goals.
 I want to over the break, try to at least reach episode 10, learning about subclassing and initialization in Swift, and possibly, if I have time, shoot for episode 12, learning more about initializers.
-Additionally, I would aim to find another source of information and tutorial for Swift to diversify my information input and perspective on the possibilities of Swift.
+Additionally, I would aim to find another source of information and a tutorial for Swift to diversify my information input and perspective on the possibilities of Swift.

 ### Engineer Design Process (EDP)

 Currently, I believe that my partner Joe and I are on steps 2 and 3.
 Joe and I are still continuously brainstorming and researching possible solutions to our problem as we learn more about Swift and how it operates.
-Since we have learned somewhat much of Swift so far, we are also experimenting on our own to see what we can make ourselves so far.
-We hope to create and formulate something that will have a positive impact and something that is scalable.
+Since we have learned a bit about Swift so far, we are also experimenting on our own to see what we can create ourselves.
+We hope to develop and formulate something that will have a positive impact and is scalable.

+### Skills

+#### How to learn
+With Swift being a completely new coding language, it's important to cultivate the skill of learning efficiently.
+I have learned how to download/use Swift and the codespace it resides in through trial and error.
+Learning usually never works on the first attempts and understanding that and trying again is what matters the most.
+Additionally, rather than trying to only look at the documentation and learning Swift on my own, I watched videos and overviews in order to understand how Swift works and how I can follow along and replicate the progress.

+#### Time Management
+Having two jobs outside of school, it's hard to keep up with all the work, but with time management, it can be done.
+When there's a deadline, instead of panicking, I learned the importance of starting early and breaking down the one big task into little tasks that are more manageable.
+Additionally, I could set aside the time I have to focus on completing my work rather than procrastinating.
+I've learned through experience and repetition that the best way to manage my time would be to at least do something each day, no matter how tired or sleepy, I have to do a little work enough to make some progress.

 [Previous](entry01.md) | [Next](entry03.md)